paketo-buildpacks/rfcs/accepted/0000-buildpack-set-env-vars-defaults.md

 choice out of available ones.}}

 ## Implementation

+To implement this change, buildpacks that configure environment variables that are recognized by language-ecosystem tooling should set the env.Default option, not the env.Override option.
+This will allow the values of these environment variables to be configurable by buildpack users.

 {{Give a high-level overview of implementation requirements and concerns.
 Be specific about areas of code that need to change, and what their potential